RosiePeng1/PredictEasyRecipes/README.md

 - The extreme long cooking time indicator from `minute` is kept from the baseline model.
 Also, `minute` is standardized.
 - For `n_steps` and `n_ingredients`, one thing I did is create 5 ordinal quantile features for each of them.
 Another thing is I create binary indicators for them to express if the recipe contains only a small number (less than 5) of steps/ingredients, because by exploratory analysis, most recipes with small number of steps or ingredients are easy.

+##### Performance

+The precision on unseen data is 0.9348, which is a very high evaluation.
+Comparing to the precision of about 0.75, the precision of my model is improved obviously.
+Also, the false positive (which I concern most) decreases from ~8000 to ~2000 on the same set of unseen data.

+Below is the confusion matrix for the final model on unseen data:
+<iframe src="assets/final.png" width=800 height=600 frameBorder=0></iframe>

 ## Fairness Analysis

+In this part, the question I will try to answer is:

+Does my model perform better for recipes with high average rating (over 4 points) than it does for recipes with low average rating (equal or less than 4 points)?

+I choose the average rating to group the predictions because the false positive rate (1-precision) looks suspicious for different level of average rating.
+You can observe this in the graph:

+<iframe src="assets/FP_avgrating.html" width=800 height=600 frameBorder=0></iframe>

+To answer this question, I will perform a **permutation test** to check if predictions in high-rating group and those in low-rating group are likely to be from the same distribution.

+I will generate the binary indicator of high/low average rating from `avg_rating`.
+This column contains some missingness, which indicate that the recipe does not have any rating.
+I use 0 to fill these missingness when perform prediction.

+The test statistic will be difference between precisions (high - low), and the significance level is 0.01.

+##### Hypothesis

+Null Hypothesis: Our model is fair.
+Its precision for high-rating recipes and other recipes are overall same.

+Alternative Hypothesis: Our model is unfair.
+Its precision for high-rating recipes is *higher* than its precision for low-rating recipes.

+##### Result & Conclusion

+The p-value is 0, which means the null hypothesis is rejected at the significance level of 0.01 (actually, at any usually-used significance level, 0.01, 0.05, or 0.1). **There is enough evidence that the model is unfair across high-rating and low-rating recipes.** This could happens because of recipes with no ratings are counted as have an average rating of 0, and these recipes draw down the precision of prediction.